 Letting go of so much so quickly is hard, I get it.
 But there are so many things you can — and should — still be doing: listening to them, caring for them, offering solicited advice, sending regular care packages full of junk food, and supporting them through all the changes.
 I know it doesn’t seem like it, but by letting go of over-inserting yourself in their life you are actually giving them the biggest gift of all: independence and the resulting self-confidence.

-And don’t worry, they’ll still text you all the time to ask how many Advil they can take.
+And don’t worry, they’ll still text you all the time to ask how much Advil they can take.

 You Might Also Want to Read: